 You’ll find many restaurants, coffeehouses, and bars at Spinola Bay.
 If you want to stop, the options are endless: from Maltese restaurants to Italian and Asian cuisine, from Turkish to Balkans cuisine.

 If you want to relax for a while, grab an ice cream and rest on a bench at Independence Gardens, one of Sliema’s largest parks.

 The best rabbit dish I ever tried – definitely one of the best things you can’t miss in Malta!

-We’ve tried the Black Bull Pub in Sliema, and we weren’t disappointed.
-The food was excellent, with a vast selection of cocktails, and the ambiance was very welcoming and inviting.
+We’ve tried the Black Bull Pub in Sliema and weren’t disappointed.
+The food was excellent, with a vast selection of cocktails, and the ambiance was welcoming and inviting.

 Underneath, you’ll find a customized map that includes all the locations mentioned in this article.
 Just open up this article on your phone and click on the frame in the upper right corner of this map.
-Google Maps app will open up, and you can check all the details.
+The Google Maps app will open, and you can check all the details.
 I hope it helps!